Skip to main content

 Software is playing an increasingly important role in managing the operations of vehicles and enabling new features.
 The shift to software-defined vehicles is creating challenges for the leadership and competitiveness of the European automotive industry, which faces new powerful global competitors and issues in software development.

 The Commission has initiated a pre-competitive EU-driven collaboration on non-differentiating elements of the vehicle software stack.
-This initiative is supported by a governance workstream involving major EU automotive companies and by investments under the Key Digital Technologies joint undertaking.
+This initiative is supported by a governance workstream involving major EU automotive companies and by investments under the Chips Joint Undertaking.
 It will allow participants to achieve greater efficiencies and faster time-to-market, while ensuring a level playing field.
 It will closely align with the initiative on an open automotive hardware platform.
-For more information, consult the dedicated concept paper.
+For more information, please consult the dedicated concept paper.

 Cybersecurity